TheoDom-272/CovMatrixEstimation/README.md

 - **QIS and LW consistently dominate** Rolling and EWMA across all tested configurations.
 - **The concentration ratio c = p/n is the principal source of estimation uncertainty:** shrinkage estimators, particularly QIS, are substantially less sensitive to c than Rolling Sample, making them more robust across varying universe sizes and sample lengths.
-- **Exclusion rate is the strongest driver of absolute tracking error levels**; rebalancing frequency is secondary, with quarterly offering the best TE/turnover trade-off.
+- **Exclusion rate is the strongest driver of absolute tracking error levels**, rebalancing frequency is secondary, with quarterly offering the best TE/turnover trade-off.
 - **Daily data outperforms weekly** for large-dimension equity universes: reducing the p/n ratio outweighs microstructure noise reduction from weekly aggregation.
-- EWMA exhibits structural unsuitability for this application due to its pure recursive formulation.
+- EWMA exhibits structural unsuitability for this application.

 ## Architecture overview